 Helmet enchantments are the most useful, but also hardest to get.
 There are 360 of them.
 What's worse, you have to replace your previous enchantment with a totally random new one, so if you get something even remotely useful you have to think twice before losing it in hopes of getting a better one.
 However, using a unique helmet (Black Sun Crest) lets you eliminate the risk: bring a second helmet to enchant instead of the one you are using and switch them whenever you find a better enchantment than the one you have.
 Ideally you want to have multiple helmets with different enchantments to use against different targets.

-Here's the list of helmet enchantments that are good for this build.
+Helmet enchantments that are good for this build:

 30% increased Enfeeble Curse Effect = cursed enemies deal 9% LESS damage